Concordium/concordium-base/smart-contracts/docs/src/tutorials/piggy-bank/writing.rst

 The contract we are going to build in this tutorial is going to act as a classic piggy bank.
 Everyone should be able to insert money into it, but only the owner can smash it and retrieve the money inside.
-Once the piggy bank have been smashed, it should prevent insertion of money.
+Once the piggy bank has been smashed it should prevent insertion of money.

 .. todo::